ddftwiki/ssg/resources/templates/md/posts/DDStatistics-001.md

 So why is this improving?
 I personally thing it's to do with consistency.
 Previously between April (Top ban) and around late October there was little agreement between pilots who talked things through about what to run.
-Many lists were tried un order to work out where the deck was going and whether it was still viable.
-As touched on in my last article a lot of experienced people also put down the deck and though it still attracted newer pilots, a lot of the experience was lost and a lot of the experienced pilots had to re-learn a lot of things and get used to playing the deck without Sensei's Top.
+Many lists were tried in order to work out where the deck was going and whether it was still viable, and though there was some early success, those lists tended to vary wildly.
+As touched on in my last article a lot of experienced people also put down the deck and though it still attracted newer pilots, a lot of the experience was lost and those who remained had to re-learn a lot of things and get used to playing the deck without Sensei's Top.

 Part of this also might be the widespread accepted use of Conjurer's Bauble as a card.
 The innocuous little artifact has a lot of potential and some key niche uses for the deck.
 Some people had started to use it but